Welcome to the next post in my series highlighting states we have visited throughout the years. I hope you will enjoy coming along for the ride!

 Sometimes in our travels the only way to get to our destination was to go through Illinois.
 As we traveled through the state we discovered beautiful lakes, country roads, fields of corn, farms, historic places, and even saw Superman in Metropolis.

 I’m really glad we took the time to tour Abraham Lincoln’s home in Springfield, Illinois.
-Our campground was a few miles out of town with a corn field in our back yard.
+The Double J Campground was a few miles out of town with a corn field in our back yard.

 Day 7: Wednesday, May 22, 2013.
 Kamp Komfort RV Park, Carlock, Illinois Site 14.
 383 miles traveled.
 Crossed into Central Time Zone.